-Through a DSN
+Through DSN Option

-If you prefer to configure and use a DSN, select the radio button next to DSN, select the name of the configured DSN from the list, then click Connect.
+If you prefer to use a DSN option, you need to create a DSN using ODBC administrative tool first.
+Then, within Tableau Desktop, you can select the radio button next to DSN, select the name of the configured DSN from the list, then click Connect.